Hershey, Pennsylvania: Growth and tourism

+From 1930 to 1936, Milton Hershey had spent more than $10 million on building up Hershey, Pennsylvania, but he reduced the hours of his employees and stopped paying annual bonuses.
+In 1937, a strike and occupation at the chocolate factory ended violently when some strikers were severely beaten by a rally loyal to the company.

+Hershey established The M.S.
+Hershey Foundation in 1935 as a small, private charitable foundation to provide educational and cultural opportunities for local residents.
+The foundation supports the Hershey Story Museum, originally the Hershey American Indian Museum, Hershey Gardens, Hershey Theatre, and Hershey Community Archives.

+Since the 1960s

+In 1903, Hershey consisted of around 700 people.
+By 1920, the population had increased to 1,500 people.
+By 1960, the population had increased to over 7,000 people.

+In 1963, the Milton S. Hershey Medical Center was founded as the site of Pennsylvania State University’s College of Medicine.
+The College enrolled its first students in 1967 and has conferred 2,182 Doctor of Medicine degrees.
+The Hershey Motor Lodge (now the Hershey Lodge) was opened in 1967 and is known as "The Great American Meeting Place."

 Geography

 Hershey is located in southeastern Dauphin County, in the center and eastern parts of Derry Township.
 It is bordered to the east by Palmdale (also in Derry Township) and by Campbelltown (in South Londonderry Township, Lebanon County).
 To the west is the borough of Hummelstown.
-Over half the population of Derry Township is within the Hershey CDP.
+Over half the population of Derry Township lives within the Hershey CDP.

 According to the U.S. Census Bureau, the Hershey CDP has a total area of 37.3 sqkm, of which 37.2 sqkm is land and 0.15 sqkm, or 0.41%, is water.

 Demographics

 2020

 As of the 2020 census, there were 13,858 people living there.
 Hershey was made up of 82.3% White, 5.5% Asian, 2.7% African American, and 1.1% in other categories.
 10.7% identify as Hispanic or Latino.

 2010

 As of the 2010 census, there were 14,257 people living there.
 Hershey was made up of 83.5% White, 6.6% Asian, 6.2% African American, and 3.5% in other categories.
 3.4% identify as Hispanic or Latino.